 - Smoking.
 The nicotine in cigarettes can cause a faster heart rate.

 A serious underlying abnormality of the heart is a rare cause of sinus tachycardia.
-Serious heart problems are more likely to causes prolonged runs of palpitations and often other problems such as breathlessness.
+Serious heart problems are more likely to cause prolonged runs of palpitations and often other problems such as breathlessness.

 Treatment will depend on the underlying reason for the fast heart rate.